Subscribe to join thousands of other ecommerce experts

 If you are low on inventory, one area to consider is promoting online experiences related to your brand.
 Free experiences can engage customers right away, but there may be customers who are willing to pay for more in-depth offers such as classes or exclusive home-based sessions.
 For example, there is a trend for restaurants and food outlets to share their “secret” recipes online to keep their customer base engaged.

 Economists have generally viewed epidemics as temporary events that need not cause long-term economic damage, provided widespread business failures and unemployment are avoided.
-That was the basis for consensus forecasts of recovery this year.
-The longer the pandemic goes on — the less likely this scenario looks.
+That was the basis for consensus forecasts of recovery the year 2020.
+In 2022, it clearly can be stated that the longer the pandemic goes on — the less likely this scenario looks.

 With bounce effects being compared to a V shape, a U shape, and in the UK’s case, a wheelbarrow shape, it looks like boom time is a little way off.
 According to the IMF, the ‘Great Lockdown‘ is projected to shrink global growth dramatically.